-- (a) An employer may require a part-time employee to work reasonable additional hours in accordance with clause 21.3. - (b) The employee will be paid for all additional hours at the applicable casual hourly rate for all hours worked that: - (i) fall within the applicable daily spread of hours in clause 14.5; - (ii) do not result in the employee working more than 8 hours on that day; and - (iii) do not result in an employee: - working more than the allowed maximum weekly ordinary hours; - working more than the allowed maximum weekly ordinary hours during the averaging period, where the employee's hours are averaged. - (c) The employee will be paid for all additional hours at the applicable overtime rate in clause 21-Overtime for all hours worked that: - (i) are outside the applicable daily spread of hours in clause 14.5; and - (ii) result in the employee working more than 8 hours on that day, or - (iii) result in an employee whose hours are averaged, to work more than the allowed maximum weekly ordinary hours during the averaging period. - (d) Where additional hours are worked on a day the employee is already attending for work, the minimum casual engagement of 2 hours will not apply. - (e) Additional hours worked by a part-time employee in accordance with clause 21.3 do not accrue leave entitlements under this award or the NES.
+(a) An employer may require a part-time employee to work reasonable additional hours in accordance with clause 21.3.

+- (b) The employee will be paid for all additional hours at the applicable casual hourly rate for all hours worked that: - (i) fall within the applicable daily spread of hours in clause 14.5; - (ii) do not result in the employee working more than 8 hours on that day; and - (iii) do not result in an employee: whose hours are averaged, to work more than the allowed maximum weekly ordinary hours during the averaging period. - working more than the allowed maximum weekly ordinary hours; - working more than the allowed maximum weekly ordinary hours during the averaging period, where the employee's hours are averaged. - (c) The employee will be paid for all additional hours at the applicable overtime rate in clause 21-Overtime for all hours worked that: - (i) Aare outside the applicable daily spread of hours in clause 14.5; and - (ii) result in the employee working more than 8 hours on that day, or - (iii) result in an employee whose hours are averaged, to work more than the allowed maximum weekly ordinary hours during the averaging period. - (d) Where additional hours are worked on a day the employee is already attending for work, the minimum casual engagement of 2 hours will not apply. - (e) Additional hours worked by a part-time employee in accordance with clause 21.3 do not accrue leave entitlements under this award or the NES.